Last Updated on September 24, 2022

 Craving cabbage is a common occurrence for women during pregnancy and is completely normal.
 Let’s explore why this is!

-Cabbage is very rich in nutrients, and if you are craving cabbage, there is a chance that you need some of the nutrients it contains.
-In addition to the vitamins and minerals previously mentioned, cabbage is an excellent source of vitamin K, which functions in blood clotting and promoting healthy bones (source: National Institutes of Health).
+Cabbage is very rich in essential nutrients, and if you are craving cabbage, there is a chance that you need some of the vital nutrients it contains.
+In addition to the vitamins and minerals previously mentioned, cabbage is a rich source of vitamin K, which functions in blood clotting and promoting healthy bones (source: National Institutes of Health).

 When you are craving cabbage during pregnancy, take note of the vitamins and minerals you may be missing, including vitamin K. As long as you follow the safety tips in this article for consuming cabbage, feel free to satisfy that craving in moderate amounts.